tru5tzz/group1-mock/LightNode/readme.md

-# Bluetooth Mesh - SoC Empty
+# Bluetooth Mesh - SoC Light

-This example demonstrates the bare minimum needed for a Bluetooth mesh C application that supports Over-the-Air Device Firmware Upgrading (OTA DFU).
-The application starts Unprovisioned Device Beaconing after boot, and waits to be provisioned to a Mesh Network.
-This example can be used as a starting point for an SoC project and it can be customized by adding new components using the Project Configurator or by modifying the application (*app.c*).
-This example requires one of the Internal Storage Bootloader (single image) variants, depending on device memory.
+The **Bluetooth Mesh - SoC Light** example is a working example application that you can use as a template for Bluetooth Mesh Light applications.

+The example is an out-of-the-box Software Demo where the LEDs of the device can be controlled by button presses on another device (for example **Bluetooth Mesh - SoC Switch**).
+The LEDs can be switched on and off can also be set.
+The example is based on the Bluetooth Mesh Generic On/Off Model, the Light Lightness Model.
+This example requires OTA DFU to update firmware for device.

 ## Getting Started

 To learn Bluetooth mesh technology basics, see [Bluetooth Mesh Network - An Introduction for Developers](https://www.bluetooth.com/wp-content/uploads/2019/03/Mesh-Technology-Overview.pdf).

-To get started with Silicon Labs Bluetooth Mesh and Simplicity Studio, see [QSG176: Bluetooth Mesh SDK v2.x Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg176-bluetooth-mesh-sdk-v2x-quick-start-guide.pdf).
+To get started with Bluetooth Mesh and Simplicity Studio, see [QSG176: Bluetooth Mesh SDK v2.x Quick Start Guide](https://www.silabs.com/documents/public/quick-start-guides/qsg176-bluetooth-mesh-sdk-v2x-quick-start-guide.pdf).

-The term SoC stands for "System on Chip".
-In the SoC model the entire system (stack and application) resides on a single chip, whereas in the NCP model the stack processing is done in a separate coprocessor that interacts with the application’s microcontroller through an external serial interface.

-This example is an (almost) empty project that has only the bare minimum with Proxy and Relay features included to make a working Bluetooth Mesh application.
+The term SoC stands for "System on Chip", meaning that this is a standalone application that runs on the EFR32/BGM and does not require any external MCU or other active components to operate.

+This is an example of a Bluetooth Mesh light application.
+It demonstrates how to control a light source, an LED mounted on a mainboard and a radio board or similar hardware, connected to a Bluetooth Mesh network.
+The light source lightness can be controlled with a light client, e.g. another radio board running the **Bluetooth Mesh - SoC Switch** application, or with **Bluetooth Mesh** smartphone application.

+The LED light can be controlled in many ways using different models:

+- **Generic OnOff Server** model can turn the light on and off
+- **Generic Level Server** model can control the light brightness
+- **Light Lightness Server** model can control the light Lightness

 To add or remove features from the example, follow this process:

 - Add model and feature components to your project
-- Optionally configure your Mesh node through the "Bluetooth Mesh Configurator".
-It is configured to have only one element supporting a minimal set of models.
+- Optionally configure your Mesh node through the "Bluetooth Mesh Configurator"

 ![Bluetooth Mesh Configurator](readme_img1.png)